Hi,

 Don't worry about testing either of those.

-If you need seed-based, reproducible outcomes - use mt_rand()
+If you need seed-based, reproducible outcomes - use mt_rand(), that's

 perfectly fine for e.g. re-creating the same "random" map layout in a